 Artist’s Statement

-When I move further away in time from the experience of working in the studio, I have more to say about my artwork.
-I build a coherent verbal frame to associate with the pieces.
-That is distinct from how things evolve in the studio and, depending on when you ask, I have more or less faith in that thinking’s relevance.
+When I move further away in time from the experience of working on a piece in the studio, I have more to say about it.
+Building a verbal understanding of what is important in the pieces is a separate process from guiding their evolution in the studio.
+Depending on when you ask, I have more or less faith in that thinking’s relevance.
+But usually I believe that my reflecting on them can give viewers different ways of connecting with the work.

-I believe, or maybe hope, that somehow in the processes of the studio my understandings and priorities are revealed (as much to me as to others).
-I think in looking at art you can see patterns, forms, ways to understand the experience of life.
+I do believe that somehow in the processes happening in the studio my understandings of the world and my priorities are revealed, sometimes as much to me as to others.
+I think in looking at art you can see patterns and forms that can be ways to understand the experience of life.

 Two ideas have seemed to live in my work for a while: